 Local spatial planning

 The municipalities are responsible for the implementation of local spatial planning in their own sphere of competence.
-In doing so, they have to consider both federal and provincial laws.
+In doing so, they must consider both federal and provincial laws.